-We've all gone round and round on this topic for, it must be, about two generations.
+We've all gone round and round on this topic for about two generations.
 Yet, still no consensus has been reached.
 At the end of a nice evening with a potential romantic partner, who makes that decisive reach for their wallet?

 It’s one of the most critical moments in the world of modern heterosexual dating.
-When handled improperly, by either side that is, the results could be disastrous, the aftershocks possibly being felt decades later in hindsight, while sitting in a divorce attorney’s office.
+When handled improperly, by either side, the results could be disastrous, the aftershocks possibly being felt decades later, while sitting in therapy.

-The discussion came up one Autumn night a few years ago when out chatting with a few girlfriends over sushi and wine, one of whom had just been on a first date the night before and was recounting the details.
-Let’s call her Leigh.
-For the sake of time, and because I actually hate writing dialogue, I’ll just give you the quick version of what she had told us about her date.
+The discussion came up one Autumn night a few years ago when out chatting with a few friends over sushi and wine, one of whom had just been on a first date the night before and was recounting the details.
+Let’s call her Mariah.
+For the sake of time, and because I actually hate writing dialogue, I’ll just give you the quick version of what she had said about her date.

 Us: How was the date?